Skip to content

 • Later conversions for sodium lighting

-• Modern retrofitting for low-energy and LED systems
+• Subsequent retrofitting for low-energy and LED systems

-These upgrades allowed Wornum lights to remain in service while retaining their original external appearance — a common practice in conservation-led street lighting.
+These upgrades allowed Wornum lights to remain in use while retaining their original external appearance — a common practice in conservation-led street lighting.

 Use in the Public Realm